nothingdao/solana-bundler-detector/README.md

-# Solana Bundler Detective 🕵️
+# Solana Bundler Detector

-A sophisticated analytics tool for detecting coordinated buying patterns and bundled transactions on Solana tokens.
+An analytics tool for detecting coordinated buying patterns and bundled transactions on Solana tokens.
 Built with React, TypeScript, and powered by Helius API for real-time blockchain analysis.

-## 🎯 What It Does
+## What It Does

-The Solana Bundler Detective analyzes token transaction patterns to identify potential market manipulation, bot activity, and coordinated buying schemes.
+The Solana Bundler Detector analyzes token transaction patterns to identify potential market manipulation, bot activity, and coordinated buying schemes.
 It provides a comprehensive risk score along with detailed metrics and actionable insights.

-## 📊 Core Metrics Explained
+## Core Metrics Explained

 ### 1. Timing Cluster Score (40% weight)